Pure Exploration Beyond Reward Feedback: The Role of Post-Action Context: Further Experiments

-Since $\bmu \in [0,10]^{k \times n}$, the reward distribution of the arms is sub-Gaussian with parameter $\sigma = \sqrt{26}$ according to Lemma \ref{lem: sub-g}.
+To design new thresholds for TS, we utilized Lemma of \cite{russac2021b}.
+Since $\bmu \in [0,10]^{k \times n}$, the reward distribution of the arms is sub-Gaussian with parameter $\sigma = \sqrt{26}$.
 For employing the TS algorithm, we approximate the reward distribution with a Gaussian distribution with variance $\sigma^2 = 26$.
-Consequently, we can use the known threshold for classic bandit with Gaussian distribution \cite{kaufmann2021mixture}.
+Consequently, we can use the known threshold for classic bandit with Gaussian distribution \citep{kaufmann2021mixture}.

 Figure \ref{fig: non-sep-dist} shows the average $L^2$ distance between the vector $\frac{\Nb^{X}(t)}{t}$ and the optimal vector $\wstar{\bmu}$ over time for all nine instances introduced in the main text simulated over $75$ runs.
 For each run, after its stopping time, the distance is considered as zero in the average.
 The results indicate that ignoring the post-action context leads to significant sub-optimality and misalignment in tracking the correct proportion of actions.